Dreamed 2016/4/28 by Wayan

 Wait, I do know ONE thing about tertiary--it definitely helps me sense other infected people, and even the field the alien ships are putting out.
 And that's useful!
 I'm able to tell the nurse and her boss that the so-called field around saucers is generated as much by the soldier-guards as by the ships--it's not a defense at all!
 The alien ship senses their alarm and wariness and apparently mistakes the Terrans for passengers or crew to be protected!
 We must be emotionally very similar to the aliens if their ships mistake us for them...

 Anyway, the ships try to soothe us, but they do it alien style, and we mistake that for plague!
 It's not a virus, but a communicable emotional state--"Make love, not war"?
 The aliens must not use clothes... and they must use sex for reassurance and stress reduction--well, humans do too, but we're rarely so public about it.
-They're bonobos, we're chimps!
+Aliens are bonobos, but we're chimps!

 The saucers aren't attacking us--they're trying to help.
 To ease what they think is mass hysteria!